marty90/priv-accept/README.md

 Accept automatically the Cookie Warnings to allow automated measurements on web tracking.
 It visits a URL and uses a heuristic to find the Cookie Banner and allow cookies.
-It is based on the [I DON'T CARE ABOUT COOKIES 3.2.4](https://www.i-dont-care-about-cookies.eu/) CSS selectors and a set of keywords to find the right button/link.
+It is based on a set of keywords to find the right button/link.

 Given a website, the tool accomplishes these tasks: